ruescasd/mrkl/README.md

 If ids are not unique, entries with duplicate ids could be skipped - if a row with id=5 is processed, any other rows with id=5 inserted later will never be picked up by subsequent batches.

-**Performance benefit**: Both `PRIMARY KEY` and `UNIQUE` constraints automatically create an index on the column, which ensures efficient batch processing queries.

-The validation tool (`cargo run --bin main -- --verify-db`) will check both uniqueness and indexing requirements.
+The validation tool (`cargo run --bin main -- --verify-db`) will check for the required uniqueness constraint.

 ### Tiered ordering